Sermons

 10 February 2019

-I’m not sure how you feel about it – and maybe it’s just my age showing – but I get really annoyed when I hear our Prime Minister, Scott Morrison, referred to as ScoMo.
-To me it seems like a lack of respect for the office he carries.
-Even when he is being interviewed and… Read more
+I’m not sure how you feel about it – and maybe it’s just my age showing – but I get really annoyed when I hear our Prime Minister, Scott Morrison,… Read more

 Year C – 2nd Sunday after Epiphany – God the gift giver